fr4nk3nst1ner/slackattack/README.md

 ## Installation

-To use SlackAttack!, follow these installation steps:
+To use Slackattack, follow these installation steps:

 1. Clone this repository to your local machine using Git: